davidemerson/nnix.com/content/reading/The_Linz_Cafe.md

   rating = ["4"]
 +++

 The best book of the series to provide practical context for the theory Alexander et al espouse.
-A nice little cafe too.&nbsp
+A nice little cafe too.